-I recently arranged a pros and cons of Sandals Grenada.
-One of my blog followers asked that I write a similar review of Sandals Grande Antigua.
+After reading my pros and cons of Sandals Grenada, one of my Shine with Jennifer Leigh followers asked that I write a similar review of Sandals Grande Antigua.
 Without further ado, here are my candid thoughts on the 10 pros and cons of Sandals Antigua.
 (They are not in any particular order nor are they weighted.
 Disclosure: Some of the product and location links in this post are affiliate links.
 This means if you click on the link and/or purchase the item, I will receive a small affiliate commission.
 This helps keep my blog running!)

 Location: Sandals Grande Antigua, St. John’s Dickenson Bay